-You have to give a lot of respect to people who practice foraging.
+You have to give a lot of respect for people who practice foraging.
 It’s definitely one of the most underrated skills in the modern world, and it’s also quite difficult to learn.
 If you want to eat plants that are found in the wild, you must have an encyclopedic knowledge of wild plants, both where you live and abroad.
 And not just because there are thousands of plants in the world that are poisonous, but also because many of them look a lot like edible plants.

-For most people however, it can be difficult to justify learning this skill.
+For most people, however, it can be difficult to justify learning this skill.
 We live in an era that provides an abundance of cheap food (relative to previous eras of course).
 If you want to learn how to safely forage for food in the wild, you have to spend a lot of time and energy on a skill that may not ever come in handy for you.

 But if you want to better your odds of surviving in the wilderness, and you don’t have time to gain such an impressive skill, there is a shortcut you can learn.
 Like most things in life that take less effort, it’s not as comprehensive or effective, but it’s a lot better than nothing.
 It’s called the Universal Edibility Test, and it’s a method of safely testing wild plants that you’re not familiar with to see if you can actually eat them.
 Here’s how it works: